Robert Austin Markus: Education

-Márkus attended the Áldás elementary school in Budapest, and later boarding schools in Lausanne and Bern.
+Markus attended the Áldás elementary school in Budapest, and later boarding schools in Lausanne and Bern.
 His family emigrated to England in 1939 and settled in Glossop, where his father and uncle had arranged with the local MP Hugh Molson, Baron Molson to establish Ferrostatics, a small engineering factory at Hollingworth.
 The factory was soon producing precision machine tools for the manufacture of Spitfires, which enabled the family to avoid internment as enemy aliens on the Isle of Man.
 After the war, Ferrostatics continued with precision engineering for major companies, such as Imperial Chemical Industries, and was eventually sold to the Chloride Electrical Storage Company.

-Márkus completed his high school education at Kingsmoor School, Glossop.
+Markus completed his high school education at Kingsmoor School, Glossop.
 He subsequently enrolled at the University of Manchester as a chemistry student.
-Márkus had originally sought to study philosophy, while his father wanted him to become and engineer and assume control of the family business, and chemistry thus became a compromise choice.
+Markus had originally sought to study philosophy, while his father wanted him to become and engineer and assume control of the family business, and chemistry thus became a compromise choice.
 At the university he came under the influence of Professor of Physical Chemistry Michael Polanyi.
-As a chemist Márkus was exempted from military service during World War II, and instead served as a works chemist at a The Co-operative Group margarine factory in accordance with the wartime Essential Work Order.
+As a chemist Markus was exempted from military service during World War II, and instead served as a works chemist at a The Co-operative Group margarine factory in accordance with the wartime Essential Work Order.

-After the war, Márkus began studying philosophy at the University of Manchester.
+After the war, Markus began studying philosophy at the University of Manchester.
 Here befriended his professor Dorothy Emmet, who had a major influence on him.
 His 1948 MA on Samuel Alexander, and his 1950 PhD on Cartesianism, were both supervised by Emmet.

-At Manchester, Márkus belonged to a circle of future prominent intellectuals, which included Walter Johannes Stein, Herbert McCabe and Eric John.
-The circle was characterized by secularism and radical socialist ideas.
-Several members of the group were Marxists, most notably his close friend Walter Stein, and throughout his life, Márkus would belong to the political left.
-Among the members of Markus' intellectual circle was the history student Margaret Catherine Bullen, with whom Marcus would eventually marry.
+At Manchester, Markus belonged to a circle of future prominent intellectuals, which included Walter Stein, Herbert McCabe and Eric John.
+The circle was characterized by radical socialist ideas, but many were also Catholics, like the three just mentioned.
+Several members of the group were Marxists, most notably his close friend Walter Stein, and throughout his life, Markus would belong to the political left.
+Among the members of Markus' intellectual circle was the history student Margaret Catherine Bullen, with whom Markus would eventually marry.
 One of the members of the group was the "very liberal" Roman Catholic priest Father Vincent Whelan.
-Seeing the need for Christian conscience in the aftermath of the invention of nuclear weapons, Márkus received instruction as a Catholic from Father Whelan in 1946.
+Seeing the need for Christian conscience in the aftermath of the invention of nuclear weapons, Markus received instruction as a Catholic from Father Whelan in 1946.
 His parents and brother followed him into conversion.
 Together with Walter Stein, Willy Schenk and Louis Allen, Robert founded the journal Humanitas, which aimed to united Catholic values and social reform through radical change of both the Church and secular society.
-Together with Stein, Márkus wrote Nuclear Warfare and the Christian Conscience (1949), which argued in favor of nuclear disarmament.
+Together with Stein, Markus wrote Nuclear Warfare and the Christian Conscience (1949), which argued in favour of nuclear disarmament.
 In the summer of 1949, Márkus went on a pilgrimage to Rome with his close friend Father Wheelan.
-Márkus envisioned a more diverse Church where the Vatican had less authority, and would later rejoice over the radical changes implemented at the Second Vatican Council under Pope John XXIII.
+Markus envisioned a more diverse Church where the Vatican had less authority, and would later rejoice over the radical changes implemented at the Second Vatican Council under Pope John XXIII.